Shooting in Turkey

 One can also choose to shoot driven boar.
 This takes place between October and February and is during the day time, with groups usually being six to eight guns.
 Often the animals are running, and long range shots up to two hundred metres are not uncommon.
 Beaters with dogs push the boar towards the guns and one knows when a boar is approaching because the barking of the dogs gets closer and closer.
 Depending on the region, foxes, wolves and bears can often be seen during the hunt.
 It is a more hectic and intense form of shooting, but again is extremely exciting.
 Shooting a boar running flat out is quite incredible!

-The Anatolian Bezoar ibex is the largest and widely considered to be the most beautiful member of the ibex family, resulting in it being one of the most sought after trophy animals worldwide.
+The Anatolian Bezoar Ibex has the largest horns in relation to its body size of any animal and is widely considered to be the most beautiful Ibex trophy resulting in it being one of the most highly sought after trophies in the world.
 The Ekenier brothers are is closely involved in the conservation and management of the population and controls some of the best regions to hunt these elusive animals.
 Their success rate is nigh on a hundred percent with several in the world’s top ten of trophies.

 If you have any questions or would like to find out more about shooting in Turkey, please contact our Sporting Agency on 01494 883227 or email firstname.lastname@example.org.